AlexTraveylan/AlexTraveylan/README.md

-# Hello, I'm Timothée Demares
+# Hello, I'm Timothee Demares

 ## Welcome to my GitHub profile!

-I'm Timothée Demares, a passionate Developper from France.
+I'm Timothee Demares, a passionate Developper from France.
 I'm focused on Python and Next.js.

 ### 👨‍💻 About Me